 - Excess pressure above the set point to reach the required flow rate

 - Valve characteristic control curve

-In recent times, skid based surge relief systems provide a complete solution for surge events.
-Such skids comprise of properly sized surge relief valve with the nitrogen system integrated on the skid and inlet & outlet manifolds with isolation valves upstream and downstream of the surge relief valves.
+In recent times, skid-based surge relief systems provide a complete solution for surge events.
+Such skids comprise of properly sized surge relief valve with the nitrogen system integrated into the skid and inlet & outlet manifolds with isolation valves upstream and downstream of the surge relief valves.
 Fig. 4 below shows such a typical surge relief valve skid.